qmk/qmk_firmware/docs/custom_quantum_functions.md

 # LED Control

-This allows you to control the 5 LED's defined as part of the USB Keyboard spec.
-It will be called when the state of one of those 5 LEDs changes.
+The firmware allows to read the 5 LED's defined as part of the USB Keyboard spec:

 * `USB_LED_NUM_LOCK`
 * `USB_LED_CAPS_LOCK`